Patient0/IOMonad/README.md

 ```

 So, for example, "Runtime.putStrLn" is a pure function with no side-effects: it does not actually write
 a line of text when you call it.
-It instead returns an IOAction which will write a line of text
+Rather, when it is evaluated outside of the functional program, it will
-to the screen *if* it ends up being evaluated.
+write a line of text to the screen, *if* it ends up being evaluated at all.

 ### Binding operations to actions